Welcome to Daring Opinion

 How Arab National Bank Pioneered the Development of a Personal-Computer-Based Client/Server Core Banking System

-The Arab Bank of Jordan established its first branch in Jeddah in 1949.
+The Arab Bank of Jordan established its first branch in Saudi Arabia in Jeddah in 1949.
 By 1980, it had six branches in major Saudi cities.
 These became a 40% shareholding interest in Arab National Bank (ANB).
 Out of ten Board Members, six were Saudi shareholders and four belonged to the Arab Bank, among whom I was one.
 In terms of assets, ANB was the fourth largest among the country’s ten commercial banks.

 Introducing the Arab National Bank to the Digital Age

-The Three Guiding Principles
+The Guiding Principles

 1. The mess must not be automated.
-Reengineer first, then automate.
+Re-engineer first, then automate.

 2. Adopt the Open System Interconnections standards (OSI), the latest development in networking.
 OSI would free the bank from being tied to any one hardware manufacturer and proprietary operating system.
 It would enable future transaction growth without the need to re-write the software.